 All right.

-We've all experienced this where you know a moment comes and stops me on a dime.
+We've all experienced this where, you know, a moment comes and stops me on a dime.

 This is one of those moments.

-And all of us have gone through this, and as I sit here and as I think and I kind of absorb it, and you know, um, know that when he allowed me to fill in for him, it paved the way for me one day to get my own show.
+And as I sit here and as I think and I kind of absorb it and, you know, know that when he allowed me to fill in for him, it paved the way for me one day to get my own show.

 It's deeply personal.

-And his brother, who I love and is his whole family that I know and love, and and obviously I know in love he is with his wife, and it's just very, very hard to know that somebody's gonna go through a hard time.
+And his brother, who I love and his whole family that I know and love, and obviously I know how in love he is with his wife.

 But I think that there's a message in there for all of us.

-Number one, okay, Rush as stoic as he always is, and as you know, he wants this to be as normal, talk about it as little as possible.
+Number one, okay, Rush, as stoic as he always is, and as, you know, he wants this to be as normal, talk about it as little as possible.

-You know, um I of course, right?
+You know, of course, right?

 I do.

-Uh most of America does, and that's where I like to put my hope.
+And that's where I like to put my hope.

 And I want to make sure that we're very clear on one thing.